Skip to content

 }

-Hit rate above 90%: your caching strategy works.
-Below 80%: TTLs are too short, cache is too small, or you are caching data that is not accessed often enough to benefit.
+Compute the hit rate yourself: hits / (hits + misses).
+Above 90% means your strategy works.
+Below 80% means TTLs are too short, the cache is too small, or you are caching data that is not read often enough to pay off.

 11. Combining Cache Layers